Rnfudge02/technical_interview/Readme.md

 The program should be bootable via QEMU.

 ## Use cases
-Building containerized images with linux kernel and FS.
+Building containerized images with linux kernel and File system.

 ## Methodology
 1. Create a script function that compiles the linux kernel with ext4 support and serial console for terminal output.